 Increase Identity Security

-Requires a second form of authentication (code on app, phone call, or text) – tied ONLY to that user
+Requires a second form of authentication (push notification, code on app, phone call, or text)

 Protect Access to Critical Resources

-When credentials (username and password) are compromised, MFA prevents login attempts without access to the user’s phone
+When credentials (username and password) are compromised, MFA prevents login attempts without access to the employee’s phone for secondary verification

 Integration of Core Business Apps